AtlasOfLivingAustralia/cleaning_data/README.md

 <https://cleaning-data-r.ala.org.au/>

 This is the repository for the book *Cleaning Biodiversity Data in R*.
-In this book, we provide an overview of a typical data cleaning workflow for open-access geo-referenced biodiversity data—from acquisition, to error identification, to correction.
+This book is a practical guide for cleaning geo-referenced biodiversity data using R. It focuses specifically on the processes and challenges you'll face with biodiversity data.

 ### Citation